tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST then verify that the selected_group field does not correspond to a group which was provided in the "key_share" extension in the original ClientHello.
-If either of these checks fails, then the client MUST abort the handshake with a fatal "handshake_failure" alert.
-Clients SHOULD also abort with "handshake_failure" in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).
+If either of these checks fails, then the client MUST abort the handshake with a fatal "illegal_parameter" alert.
+Clients SHOULD also abort with "unexpected_message" in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).